Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

-- Vertigo medicine: Your caregiver may give you medicine to help stop your dizziness.
+- Medicine may be given to help stop your dizziness.
 This medicine may help you stay calm and relaxed.
 Sometimes the medicine can make you sleepy.
 Medicine may also be given to treat symptoms caused by vertigo, such as nausea or a headache.

-- Lumbar puncture: This procedure may also be called a spinal tap.
-During a lumbar puncture, you will need to lie very still.
-Caregivers may give you medicine to make you lose feeling in a small area of your back.
-Caregivers will clean this area of your back.
-A needle will be put in, and fluid removed from around your spinal cord.
-The fluid will be sent to a lab for tests.
-The tests check for infection, bleeding around your brain and spinal cord, or other problems.
+- A lumbar puncture, or spinal tap, is a procedure used to remove fluid from around your spinal cord.
+The fluid will be tested for infection, bleeding around your brain and spinal cord, or other problems.
 Sometimes medicine may be put into your back to treat your illness.

-- Repositioning procedures: These procedures involve moving your head in certain directions.
+- Repositioning procedures involve moving your head in certain directions.
 This helps move the small particles which are out of place and causing irritation back into the inner ear.

 - Surgery may be done to rebuild or remove a diseased part of the ear.
 Pus in the inner ear caused by an infection may be drained.
 With recurrent infections, a tube may be placed in the eardrum to prevent another infection.
 Surgery may also be done to repair holes, correct fistulas, or cut the nerve of the ear.
 Vertigo that is caused by bleeding in the brain may be treated by removing blood clots and releasing pressure.